-A There is a greater likelihood for congenital anomalies
+A Greater likelihood for congenital anomalies

-C There is increased risk for infection
+C Increased risk for neonatal infection

-D Fetal hypoxia will lead to respiratory distress
+D Fetal hypoxia with respiratory distress

-E This appearance is typical for the umbilical cord.
+E Normal appearance for the umbilical cord.

 A 24-year-old G1 P1 woman gives birth to a male infant at 36 weeks gestation.
 Microscopic examination of the placenta following delivery reveals that numerous polymorphonuclear leukocytes are present in the fetal membranes (both chorion and amnion).
 Which of the following is most likely to be associated with this placental finding?

 A Herpes simplex virus infection

 B Multiple gestation

 D Abruptio placenta

 A 45-year-old woman is worried about having a child with Down syndrome if she becomes pregnant.
 What procedure can you do in the course of giving prenatal care that will best allow you to determine if the fetus has Down syndrome?